jamestthompson3/emoji-picker/README.md

 ## Installation

+To build from source, you need the `tauri-bundler` crate installed and in your $PATH.
 You can build from source by cloning this repository and running the following:

 ```bash
 yarn && yarn tauri build